Qantas Points Club now comes with a range of additional perks

 Can I earn Qantas Points Club status through flying?

-The aim of Qantas Points Club is to incentivise those who spend on the ground, so only limited rewards come from flying.
+The aim of Qantas Points Club is to incentivise those who spend on the ground, therefore, only limited rewards are awarded from flying.

 Each membership year, Qantas will count just 20,000 Qantas Points earned from flying towards Points Club membership.
 It's worth bearing in mind that Qantas Points earned via Loyalty Bonus, elite status bonus rewards, family transfer or Qantas Business Rewards transfers will not be counted towards Points Club or Points Club Plus membership.